webservco/discogs-api/README.md

 # webservco/discogs-api

-A PHP interface to the Dicsogs API.
+A PHP client library for Discogs.